olvior/bloodthief-mod-loader/README.md

 Once you've done all that you're ready to load up a map file in Trenchbroom

-Watch a trenbroom tutorial or read the manual to get started
+Watch a TrencBroom tutorial or read the manual to get started

 But the basics are you can create shapes and give them textures to make the geometry.